 Fallopian tubes

-One or both fallopian tubes can be blocked due to infection, endometriosis, or scar tissue that forms after surgery.
+Infection, endometriosis, or scar tissue that forms after surgery can block one or more fallopian tubes.
 In addition, a previous ectopic pregnancy can cause damage to one of the tubes.